MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan-_wwan_uiccslot_state.md

 The card in the slot is not ready; i.e., it has been reset but has not finished initializing.
 It cannot be used at this time.

-#### - UICCSlotStateEmpty
+#### - UICCSlotStateActive

-The card slot is powered on but no card is present.
+The card in the slot is available and ready to accept commands.
+This has no association with the SIM PIN locked state.

+#### - UICCSlotStateError

+The card in the slot is in an error state and cannot be used.

 ## -remarks